Mellow-3D/mellow-3d.github.io/pages/mydoc/fly_boards/fly-e3_v2/fly_e3_v2_canboot_usb.md

 ---
-title: Fly-E3-v2 CanBoot bootloader for USB
+title: Katapult Configuration for the Fly-E3-v2 on USB
 tags: []
 keywords:
-last_updated: 09/07/2023
+last_updated: 16/08/2023
-summary: "How to compile and install the CanBoot bootloader for USB operation on the Fly-E3-v2"
+summary: "How to Configure Katapult for USB Operation on the Fly-E3-v2"
 sidebar: mydoc_sidebar
 permalink: fly_e3_v2_canboot_usb.html
 folder: mydoc